run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-nagios-manager.md

 2. Complete the fields available in each area;

-3. In the parent configuration item area, it's possible to register the CI in CITSmart with the data of the Host selected.
+3. In the parent configuration item area, it's possible to register the CI in 4biz with the data of the Host selected.
 Click on "Create CI".
 Remember that this registry can only be made if there is no CI with the same Host
     identification: